All posts

 • Multi-currency accounts in 50+ currencies with local bank details in the US, UK, EU, Australia, Canada, and others.

 • GBP account is native.
-Unlike Mercury or Relay (which are USD-only), Wise provides a UK sort code and account number for receiving GBP payments alongside US account details for receiving USD.
+You get a UK sort code and account number for GBP alongside US account details for USD.
+Mercury and Relay can't do this.

-• Mid-market exchange rate with a transparent fee (approximately 0.41% for GBP to USD as of March 2026).
+• Mid-market exchange rate with a transparent ~0.41% fee for GBP to USD as of March 2026.
 No hidden markups.
-This is the core advantage for UK founders who convert between currencies regularly.
+This is the real advantage for founders converting between currencies regularly.

-• UK passport and UK address accepted as primary documentation.
-Because Wise is FCA-regulated and headquartered in the UK, the onboarding process for UK nationals is native rather than adapted.
+• UK passport and address accepted as primary documentation.
+Onboarding for UK nationals is native, not adapted from a US-centric flow.

 • Not FDIC-insured.
 Funds are safeguarded under FCA regulations in ring-fenced accounts at partner banks.
-This is the UK electronic money safeguarding framework, not US deposit insurance.
+UK electronic money safeguarding, not US deposit insurance.

-The trade-off: Wise provides US account details (ACH routing number and account number) that function for receiving domestic ACH transfers, but it is not a full US bank account.
-It lacks lending products, check deposit capability, and the integrations that some US-centric workflows require.
+The trade-off: Wise gives you US account details (ACH routing number) for receiving domestic transfers, but it's not a full US bank account.
+No lending, no check deposits, and some US-centric integrations won't work.

 Relay

-• Banking services provided through Thread Bank, Member FDIC.
-Deposits are FDIC-insured up to $3M through sweep networks.
+• Thread Bank, Member FDIC.
+Deposits FDIC-insured up to $3M through sweep networks.

 • US entity required — LLC or Corporation with an EIN.